Ray Birdwhistell: Influence

 Goffman became one of the best-known sociologists with an international reputation, and nearly all of his publications became best sellers.
 Birdwhistell influenced Lomax's development of cantometrics and choreometrics.
 Byers was quite important in the study of visual communication.
 Winkin went on to develop the anthropology of communication in Europe.
-Leeds-Hurwitz and Sigman developed social communication theory, Jorgenson studies family communication, and Musello studies material culture.
-What is important about this list is the wide variety - those who never studied with Birdwhistell often assume that kinesics was the start and end of his interests, but that was not at all the case.

 Birdwhistell's first book Introduction to Kinesics, was published in 1952, but as this was essentially an internal publication for the Department of State, his second book, Kinesics and Context has been cited far more often, and, along with a brief encyclopedia article on kinesics, has had far greater influence on the study of communication behavior.
 Many of Birdwhistell's publications were short pieces, gathered together to make up Kinesics and Context.

 Birdwhistell viewed communication as a continuous, multichannel (today, the more common term is multimodal) process through which and in which social interaction occurs.
 Although he is best known for inventing kinesics, his influence was much larger: he helped establish the logical underpinnings of language and social interaction research generally, and such approaches as the coordinated management of meaning.